Adventure Aquarium

-The Adventure Aquarium, formerly the Thomas H. Kean New Jersey State Aquarium, is a for-profit educational entertainment attraction operated in Camden, New Jersey on the Delaware River Camden Waterfront by Herschend Family Entertainment.
+The Adventure Aquarium, formerly the Thomas H. Kean New Jersey State Aquarium, is a for-profit educational entertainment attraction operated in Camden, New Jersey on the Delaware River Camden Waterfront by Herschend.
 Originally opened in 1992, it re-opened in its current form on May 25, 2005 featuring about 8,000 animals living in varied forms of semi-aquatic, freshwater, and marine habitats.
 The facility has a total tank volume of over 2 e6USgal, and public floor space of 200000 sqft.

 History

 Origin

 The New Jersey State Aquarium was planned to revitalize the Camden waterfront, using the aquarium as a focal point for a shopping center, a hotel, and high-rise residential buildings.
 This proposal aimed to counteract the negative image painted of Camden and draw in revenue that would further help the city.
 Inspired by the success that other cities, particularly Baltimore, had experienced with their own marine life centers, the New Jersey legislature approved the bill that included the aquarium's construction order in the late 1980s, and Governor of New Jersey Thomas Kean signed it into law.
 Originally known as the Thomas H. Kean New Jersey State Aquarium at Camden, the aquarium was operated by the non-profit New Jersey Academy for Aquatic Sciences, an organization chartered in 1989 to run the aquarium and further its mission of education and conservation.
 The Academy oversaw the design and construction of the original attraction jointly with the New Jersey Sports and Exposition Authority.

 The original building was designed by the architectural firm The Hillier Group and became a centerpiece for a virtually abandoned area.
 Constructed primarily of cast concrete, accented by large glass and aluminum facades and topped by a large, white fabric dome, the aquarium was completed at a total cost of about $52 million.
 It opened on February 29, 1992.

 In its first year of operation, the aquarium hosted 1.6 million visitors.
 But trouble arose almost immediately when visitor and critics' reviews turned decidedly negative.

 The building's concrete nature was glaringly apparent both inside and out, as bare, grey concrete walls defined almost every public space.
 The cavernous rotunda, capped by the classic white dome, featured a deafening echo and was poorly lit.
 None of the exhibits were themed, and many of the tanks seemed to be lined up in neat, square rows.
 Graphics were almost non-existent, and the building itself tended to feel small.
 But the biggest problem was the animals themselves: as a New Jersey–based operation, the original aquarium displayed only native fishes, mainly brown and grey in color, and just about nothing else.
 By the next fiscal year (1993), attendance had plummeted to a mere 400,000.
 Alarmed, the aquarium's managers began a short period of intense renovation, just a year after opening day.
 This was featured on Michael Moore's television series TV Nation in 1995.